Writing systems of Africa: Ancient Egyptian

 Perhaps the most famous African writing system is ancient Egyptian hieroglyphs.
 These developed later into forms known as Hieratic, Demotic and, through Phoenician and Greek, Coptic.
 The Bohairic dialect of the Coptic language is still used today as the liturgical language in the Coptic Orthodox Church of Alexandria and the Coptic Catholic Church of Alexandria.
 Other dialects of Coptic include Sahidic, Akhmimic, Lycopolitan, Fayyumic, and Oxyrhynchite.

 Ancient Meroitic

 The Meroitic language and its writing system was used in Meroë and the wider Kingdom of Kush (in modern day Sudan) during the Meroitic period.
-It was used from 300 BCE to 400 CE.
+The Kingdom of Kush previously used the Egyptian writing system since 2000 BC.
+The meroitic script was used from 450 BC to 400 AD.